-JEE Main 2018 - Online registration for JEE Main 2018, administered by the Central Board of Secondary Education (CBSE) has ended on January 1.
-The conducting body has provided the facility for rectifying other details in JEE Main application form from January 9 to 22, 2018.
+JEE Main 2018 - CBSE will conduct JEE Main 2018 paper 1 and paper 2 in pen and paper based mode on April 8.
+The computer-based test of JEE Main paper 1 will be held on April 15 and 16, 2018.
+The admit card of JEE Main 2018 has been issued from March 12.
+Candidates whose forms are accepted by CBSE will be able to download the hall ticket.
 Last date to pay the application fee, as well as correction of image discrepancies in JEE Main application form 2018, was January 2.
-CBSE will conduct JEE Main 2018 paper 1 and paper 2 in pen and paper based mode on April 8.
-The computer-based test of JEE Main paper 1 will be held on April 15 and 16, 2018.
-Candidates whose forms are accepted by CBSE will be able to download JEE Main 2018 admit card from the second week of March 2018.
 JEE Main comprises of two papers- paper 1 (B.E./B.Tech.) and paper 2 (B.Arch./B.Plan.).
 Candidates who have cleared or are appearing 10+2 with Physics, Chemistry and Mathematics as their main subjects are eligible to appear for JEE Main 2018.
 Through JEE Main 2018, 31 NITs, 23 IIITs and 20 GFTIs of the country will grant admission to B.Tech/ B.E. and Arch./B.Plan. programmes.
 Besides, the top 2,24,000 JEE Main rank holders will be eligible to appear in JEE Advanced 2018 for admission into the 23 IITs.
 Many state government, as well as private technical colleges, will also accept JEE Main 2018 score for admission to various undergraduate engineering programmes.
 For complete information about JEE Main 2018 related to eligibility, application form, exam pattern, exam centres and more go through the article given below on this page.

 JEE Main is one of the most sought-after B. Tech/B.E. and B.Arch/B.Plan entrance exam of India which is attempted by more than 10 lakh candidates.
 Last year, 11,86,454 candidates registered for the exam.
 Among the total 9,56,716 candidates registered for JEE Main Pen and Paper exam while 1,65,635 for the computer-based exam or online test.
 Every year, through JEE Main, the NITs, IIITs and GFTIs fill over 24,000 seats.